amd/aocl-compression/README.md

 ------------------------
 - To generate documentation, specify the `-DBUILD_DOC=ON` option while building.
 - Documents will be generated in HTML format in the folder __docs/html__ .
 Open the index.html file in any browser to view the documentation.
 - CMake will use the existing Doxygen if available.
-Else, it will download the required Doxygen binaries according to the respective operating system you are using to build the documentation.
+Else, it will prompt the user to install doxygen and try again.

 CONTACTS